opendistro/for-elasticsearch-docs/docs/ism/policies.md

 Transitions define the conditions that need to be met for a state to change.
 After all actions in the current state are completed, the policy starts checking the conditions for transitions.

+Transitions are evaluated in the order in which they are defined.
+For example, if the conditions for the first transition are met, then this transition takes place and the rest of the transitions are dismissed.

 This table lists the parameters you can define for transitions.

 Parameter | Description | Type | Required